ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-22. Why shouldn’t we have two consecutive linear layers in a neural network?
+Q. Why shouldn’t we have two consecutive linear layers in a neural network?

 <details><summary><b>Answer</b></summary>